 All of our projects are guided by similar principles and we always aim to help participants…

 - Form their own opinions and think for themselves

-- Effectively challenge injustice, inequality and discrimination
+- To develop the courage to effectively challenge injustice, inequality and discrimination

 - Make a positive contribution to their world and to wider society